thuringia/CVImageProcessor/README.md

 	* Invert your image by clicking 'Invert'
 	* Blur the image by clicking 'Blur' with adjustable kernel sizes using the slider
 	* Detect lines in the image by clicking the "Detect Lines" button
+	    * You can adjust the Hough Transformation's threshold using the slider
+	    * You can switch between standard and probalistic Hough using the radio buttons (probalistic yields better results)
 	* Switch between the original, inverted and blurred image by using the 'View' tab to the right
-* Save an inverted or blurred image by clicking the appropriate buttons in the 'File' tab at the bottom
+* Save modified images using the 'Save' button in the 'File' tab
+    1. Select the image to save from the dialog shown
+    1. Select where to save the image to using the dialog shown

 #Libraries
 * [Apache Commons IO](http://commons.apache.org/proper/commons-io/)